escopecz/veetr/docs/HARDWARE.md

 - **Development/Testing:** "Luna_Dev", "Luna_Prod"

 When you change the device name, the ESP32 immediately restarts its BLE advertising with the new name, making it instantly discoverable under the new identifier.

+## BLE Discovery Security Mode

+For enhanced security, especially when the device is deployed unattended on a boat, the ESP32 implements a secure discovery mode:

+### How It Works:
+- **Default State**: BLE advertising is disabled after 5 minutes of operation
+- **Discovery Activation**: Press and hold the **BOOT button** (GPIO0) for 1+ seconds
+- **Visual Feedback**: The built-in LED (GPIO2) turns on when discovery mode is active
+- **Time Limit**: Discovery mode automatically expires after 5 minutes
+- **Manual Deactivation**: Press the BOOT button again to turn off discovery mode early

+### Usage Instructions:
+1. **To Connect from Web Dashboard:**
+   - Press and hold the BOOT button on the ESP32 for 1+ seconds
+   - Verify the built-in LED turns on (discovery mode active)
+   - Open the web dashboard and click "Connect"
+   - The ESP32 will appear in the device list for up to 5 minutes
+   - Connect to the device normally

+2. **Security Benefits:**
+   - Prevents unauthorized BLE scanning when device is unattended
+   - Ideal for boats moored at marinas or anchored overnight
+   - Only advertises BLE when intentionally activated
+   - LED provides clear visual confirmation of discovery state

+3. **Troubleshooting:**
+   - If device doesn't appear in BLE scan: Press the BOOT button to activate discovery
+   - If LED doesn't turn on: Check that firmware includes discovery mode feature
+   - If discovery expires: Simply press BOOT button again to restart 5-minute window

 ## Development